newtheatre/history-project/README.md

 ### Test

 - `bundle exec rake test` to run test suite locally.
+Currently we test for bad links, valid image tags, script references and the validity of site JSON feeds.

 ## Vagrant

 Vagrant is a cross platform virtual machine manager.
-It will allow you to build the site on your local machine in an environment as close as possible to the travis script that is actually used.
-It is strognly recomended that you follow the [Vagrant getting started guide](https://docs.vagrantup.com/v2/getting-started/index.html).
+It will allow you to build the site on your local machine in an environment as close as possible to the Travis script that is actually used.
+It is strongly recommended that you follow the [Vagrant getting started guide](https://docs.vagrantup.com/v2/getting-started/index.html).

 To get started, you will need:

 - [Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads)